myLikes2/mylikes.github.io/README.md

     - Youtube
     - TikTok
    are added with color switches.
+ - Services Table made responsive for all Screen Sizes.

 ## Upcoming
- - Favicon and OG for all Pages
+ - OG for all Pages
  - Full JSON with database
  - Email Field Hover color
  - Call Action on each Service